mk29142/pooled-reverse-geocode/README.md

 # pooled-reverse-geocode

-This project takes in a set of latitudes and longitudes and returns the post code
+This project takes in a set of latitudes and longitudes and returns the post code.
+It used [Mapbox](https://docs.mapbox.com/api/search/geocoding/) for looking up the postcode.
+You will need a api-token to run the program.

 input:
 ```json